katratzi/web-development-html-css/presentation/presentation.md

 # Javascript on the server - Node
 Node frees javascript from the broswer and allows it to run on you desktop or server.
 Beyond into computer...the filesystem, networking system etc.
+EJS (Templating engines) - a way of creating a site made from

 ## tooling, npm
 Node.js
-Express
 npm and yarn

-*DEMO*
+*DEMO EXPRESS*

 # REST

 How we get information from a server.
 What's makes an API Restful?
-Common structure.
+Architectural style that uses http and a common set of commands.
+REST does not require the client to know anything about the structure of the API.

+CRUD
+Post, Get, Put & Patch, Delete.

 Api's (endpoint, path, parameter) path /hello/world/ parameters ?type=xml&type=x
-EJS (Templating engines) - a way of creating a site made from RESTful API (CRUD)

 GraphQL

 Soap, Rest, GraphQL,
 Roy fielding - architectural style for your api structure.
-Get, post, put, patch, delete.
-CRUD.

 and how are we saving and retrieving all this info?

 # Databases

-There are a ton of different databse out there...but they all fall into two types.
+There are a ton of different databse out there.
+MongoDb and Mongoose
+but they all fall into two types.
 Databases - SQL vs NoSQL
-SQL - structured query language.  - mature (MySQL, PostgreSQL)

-NoSQL - Not Only SQL (mongo, redis)
-Don't need to follow the same shape or structure.
-Structure...SQL tables with very strcutured tables. e.g add extra column NoSQL - not the same shape or structure.
+Structure...SQL tables with very strcutured tables. e.g add extra column (MySQL & Postgres) Customer orders, banking

-relational and non-relational.

-Customers table.
-Product Id.
-Orders ID.
-Lots of relationships Using NoSQL for this...a collection of documents. more of a 1 to many.  e.g. posts in a blog, or twitter.
+NoSQL - Not Only SQL (mongo, redis) not the same shape or structure. more of a 1 to many.  e.g. posts in a blog, or twitter.

+SQL relational VS NoSQL non-relational.

 Scalability - nosql scales horizontally (distributed systems). sql vertically

-MongoDb and Mongoose

 # Security